16th/17th C, Sophora (Huai), Shanxi. Shallow everted ends on top and round legs show Ming classical style,

 This recessed-leg table displays classic minimalism style characteristic of Ming Dynasty.
 It is constructed in the traditional mortis-and-tenon method.
 The top is made of one solid plank, with low everted flanges capping the ends.
-The wood on this plank has a very distinctive tangential deep grain pattern characteristic of the Sophora, a tree extinct by the end of the Ming period due to its extreme slow growth and over-used as furniture-building material by literati and elite members of society of the time.
+The wood on this plank has a very distinctive tangential deep grain pattern characteristic of the Sophora, a tree extinct by the end of the Ming period due to its extreme slow growth and over-used as favorite furniture-building material by literati and elite members of society of the time.
 This texture-look gives character to the table and needs no ornate decoration.
 The legs as well as the side stretchers are round, typical of table legs constructed in the Ming period.
 The spandrels are very simply designed.

 Another characteristic of Ming furniture is the appearance of hand-hammered boss-head nails.
 They served more to show off value than for connecting joints as metal was expensive at that period.
 This kind of nails appeared as far back as Yuan Dynasty (1279-1368) but seldom after early Qing.
 By mid-Qing, more elaborate carvings and decorations were desired by the rising merchant class.
 So, these hand-hammered nails came to indicate the age of an item.